mirjak/draft-masque-mediabitrate/draft-ihlar-masque-sconepro-mediabitrate.md

 # Proxy Behaviour

 A proxy that sends media bitrate capsules needs to be tightly integrated with the access network infrastructure and policy framework.
-A proxy that sends media bitrate capsules does so as an alternative to traffic shaping, the policies that govern shaping behaviour may be used to determine the values sent with media bitrate capsules.
+A proxy that sends media bitrate capsules does so as an alternative to traffic shaping, the policies that govern shaping behaviour can be used to determine the values sent with media bitrate capsules.

-A proxy may wish to enforce that the bitrate policy is respected and apply shaping or policing to traffic that is breaching the policy.
-It is RECOMMENDED that the proxy uses an averaging window that is sufficiently long to allow data transmission bursts that make full use of the available network capacity.
-A proxy can use the Average Window field in the media bitrate capsule to inform the client about how it enforces bitrates.
+A proxy might still apply shaping or policing to traffic that is breaching the policy in order to ensure that the bitrate policy is respected.
+In this case, it is RECOMMENDED that the proxy uses an averaging window that is sufficiently long to allow data transmission bursts that make full use of the available network capacity.
+A proxy can SHOULD the Average Window field in the media bitrate capsule to inform the client about how it enforces bitrates.

 # Performance Considerations